|Synonyms||Idus idus, Cyprinus idus, Leuciscus idus idus|

 The active nature of these sociable fish makes them popular with keepers who enjoy watching them leaping for insects in summer and cruising in active shoals, but this activity can make other fishes such as koi a bit more nervous.
 Large specimens are also predatory enough to make an impact on small fish, although they will ignore anything too large to swallow.
 Insects are eagerly taken and young fishes have an insatiable appetite for mosquito larvae, driven by a rapid growth rate.
 Although hardy, orfe are susceptible to the heavy metals sometimes found in tap water and certain fish medications.
 For this reason, a water conditioner should always be used when adding new water and care should be taken in choosing a safe remedy should you need to treat your pond.
 Fishes exposed to these chemicals often survive but develop a permanently kinked spine.

-The blue form is the most recently developed and is usually offered alongside the popular gold form, as well as the more rarely seen wild 'silver' type.
+Although the gold form is the most popular, a blue form, as well as the wild 'silver' type are occasionally seen.
 All can be freely mixed.